-If you’ve ever wondered what people mean by “dog years,” read on for some very fuzzy math.
+What do people mean by “dog years”?
 Every animal has some number of years it’s expected to live.
 We people live for about 78 years, but dogs live a much shorter life, about 1/7 of ours.
 So each year for us feels like 7 years to them.
 Then our friends Victoria and Emilia I. asked, can you measure years using other animals?
 And Sophie L. asked how old her cats are in cat years.
-Well, we just have to see how many times an animal’s total life divides into one people-life, and that’s how long one real year feels to them.
-If cats live 10 years, then they can fit about 8 cat lives into a human lifetime, so each “cat year” is 8 years; a 6-year-old cat feels 48 years old.
+Well, let’s see how many times an animal’s life divides into one “people-life,” and that’s how long 1 year feels to them.
+If cats live 10 years, then they can fit about 8 cat lives into a human lifetime, so each “cat year” is 8 years.
+A 6-year-old cat feels 48 years old!
 Hamsters live about 3 years, so 1 year for us is 26 hamster years.
-And that sounds like one busy year.
+That sounds like one busy year.

-Wee ones: If a “cat year” is 8 years and a “hamster year” is 1 year longer, how long is a hamster year?
+Wee ones: If a “cat year” is 8 years and a “rabbit year” is 1 year longer, how long is a rabbit year?

 Little kids: If guinea pigs live about 6 years and cats live about 10 years, for which one does a real year feel longer?
 Bonus: If your dog has been chewing on your family’s shoes for 2 years, how long is that in dog years?
 (Reminder if needed: A year for us feels 7 times as long to a dog).